Looking for a video hosting service? Not sure on what criteria is important, or maybe even how to host a video in the first place?

 Below, we’ve outlined three live streaming benefits for medical education.
 This includes how live streaming technology has increased accessibility, affordability, and will continue to inform the future of the industry.
 Furthermore, this can all be done while securing video assets to intended parties.

 IBM Watson Media is passionate about supporting our customers and their events.
 We have a thriving, in-house Customer Success team that works closely with content owners to aid them in their live and on-demand streaming.
 In 2018, IBM Watson Media will continue to invest in our support infrastructure to better assist IBM Watson Media users.
-This includes launching 24/7 support for Streaming Manager, Streaming Manager for Enterprise, ECDN (Enterprise Content Delivery Network) and Watson Video Enrichment.
+This includes launching 24/7 support for IBM Video Streaming, IBM Enterprise Video Streaming and IBM ECDN (Enterprise Content Delivery Network).
 As a result, content owners get access to in-house experts on these solutions, able to assist them during a live broadcast or event regardless of timing.

 These expanded support hours include assistance over phone, chat and email, accessed from inside an account for IBM’s video streaming or enterprise video streaming offerings.
 In addition, the IBM Watson Media Support Center is also available for guidance with graphic and video tutorials.